VincentGsell/Gx/README.md

 # Gx

-Gx is a base for FMeX and an attemps to put indempendant graph code at a right place.
+Gx is a base for FMeX, and an atempts to got a graph system with abstract graphic layer and controler.
 -> many stuffs to tidy, and reorg. *Work in progress*

 Feature :